AG Isotopenanalytik

 Die Anwendungen decken den Bereich der Risikobewertung von technologischen kritischen Elementen, Provenienzstudien von Umwelt- und Geomaterialien, sowie den Elementkreislauf in biologischen Systemen und Umweltsystemen ab.

-Current projects
+Current projects (Selection)

 The Linear Pottery culture (LPC) settlement of Schletz, Lower Austria (5400-5000 BC), which was fortified with a double oval and an adjoining trapezoidal ditch, was partially excavated between 1983 and 2005.
 The site attracted international attention primarily because of the human remains recovered from ditch II: their atypical location (the dead were not buried), injuries and perimortem changes (e.g., animal gnawing) suggest a violent attack on the settlement around 5000 BC.
 Since more recent LPC settlement traces are lacking, the settlement may have been abandoned after this event.